kulttuuri/databases-in-docker/README.md

 1. Give run permissions to the **build** script by running ``chmod +x build``
 2. Run the script with command ``./build``.
 It will then ask if you are sure, press **Y** to proceed building the image.

+> Optionally, in non-Unix environments, the commands inside the `build` script could be run individually one by one, instead of running the file.

 After the image has been built, you only need to run the container.
 Building the image again would delete any changes or data you have stored inside the container.

 ### 3/3: Run Container